-Type camera in the taskbar search box, and then select Camera from the list of applications.
+- 1. Type camera in the taskbar search box, and then select Camera from the list of applications. - On select products, type Intel RealSense in the taskbar search box to explore additional features, demos, and apps.

 Using audio

 On your computer, or on select products using an external optical drive, you can play music CDs, download and listen to music, stream audio content from the web (including radio), record audio, or mix audio and video to create multimedia.
 To enhance your listening enjoyment, attach external audio devices such as speakers or headphones.